Coach of the year teaches golf to more than 100 kids each week - NewsBreak

 "The kind of things coach Glen would teach through golf, it kind of spills over into life," she said.
 "He sets his expectations really high and my kids meet it."

 Cherie Lee is also a parent.
-She says the First Tee values and Beaver’s approach work well in her family.
+She said the First Tee values and Beaver's approach work well in her family.

-“He’s always teaching them the 9 core values, which is honesty, integrity, character,” she started to list.
+"He's always teaching them the nine core values, which is honesty, integrity, character," she started to list.

-Beaver says he’s grateful for the chance to do this work, and that he loves to encourage the kids to build confidence in themselves.
+Beaver said he's grateful for the chance to do this work, and that he loves to encourage the kids to build confidence in themselves.

 Comments / 0